 I can’t remember a time actually that I have not had an ATH can in my house.
-Be it portable woodies, bass busting M50 or limited edition full size they keep popping up.
-ATH make a heck of a lot of headphones when you think about it.
+Be it portable woodies, bass-busting M50, or limited edition full size they keep popping up.
+ATH makes a heck of a lot of headphones when you think about it.

 What Is The Pitch?

 The A2000Z is part of the overall Art Monitor series refresh that started late last year and is the flagship of their new range of Z monikered headphones.
 The Z line now replaces the older X covering the 1000, 2000, 900, and 500 Art Monitor closed headphone range.

 The A2000Z comes packed with a not-insubstantial 53mm driver similar to the older A2000X which ATH states are hand made rather than off the factory line and one of their best yet in terms of diaphragm control and response within a closed headphone design.